-Why IMC Is Right for Today's Fast-Data and Big-Data Applications 2
+Why IMC Is Right for Today's Fast-Data and Big-Data Applications

-Dispelling Myths About IMC 3
+Dispelling Myths About IMC

-IMC Product Categories 4
+n-Memory Computing Product Categories

-Table of IMC Product Categories 8
+Table of IMC Product Categories

-Sberbank case study: In-Memory Computing in Action 9
+Sberbank Case Study: In-Memory Computing in Action

-GridGain Systems: A Leader in In-Memory Computing 9
+GridGain Systems: A Leader in In-Memory Computing

-Making the Choice 10
+Making the Choice

-Contact GridGain Systems 11
+Contact GridGain Systems

 About GridGain Systems 11

 As in-memory computing (IMC) gains momentum across a wide range of applications, from fintech and ecommerce to telecommunications and IoT, many companies are looking to IMC solutions to help them process and analyze large amounts of data in real time.
 However, the variety of IMC product categories and solutions can be confusing, making it difficult to determine which solution is best for a particular application.
-Questions abound: In-memory database or in-memory database "option"?
-In-memory data grid or in-memory computing platform?

-This white paper reviews why IMC makes sense for today's fast-data and big-data applications, dispels common myths about IMC, and clarifies the distinctions among IMC product categories to make the process of choosing the right IMC solution for a specific use case much easier.
+This white paper reviews why in-memory computing makes sense for today's fast-data and big-data applications.
+It dispels common myths about IMC and clarifies the distinctions among IMC product categories to make the process of choosing the right IMC solution for a specific use case much easier.